Yura Yura Teikoku: History

-Yura Yura Teikoku was formed in 1989 with drummer Atsushi Yoshida and vocalist/guitarist Shintaro Sakamoto as leader, bassist Chiyo Kamekawa and a succession of other members.
-Drummer Ichiro Shibata joined in 1997 to form the current lineup, and the trio soon signed with Midi Records.
+Yura Yura Teikoku was formed in 1989 as a quartet with drummer Atsushi Yoshida, vocalist/guitarist Shintaro Sakamoto, bassist Chiyo Kamekawa and a succession of other members.
+Yoshida left the band and was replaced by Onsen Shimoda, who appeared on the band's 1996 album, Are You Ra?, which was released on Captain Trip Records.
+In 1997, Shimoda left the band and was replaced by Ichiro Shibata to form the current lineup.
+Yura Yura Teikoku, as a trio, signed with Midi Records in 1998.
 The band released five studio albums, one live recording album and two greatest hits albums on Midi.

 In 2005, Yura Yura Teikoku signed with Sony Japan and released their ninth studio album, Sweet Spot, and a remix 12-inch,"Soft Death / Frankie Teardrop" (Suicide cover).
 "Soft Death" was embraced by the dance community, and "Sweet Spot" was elected one of the best albums of the year in various media in Japan and overseas.
 The band also released a live album of material from their Midi years titled "na.ma.shi.bi.re.na.ma.me.ma.i" on New York-based Mesh-Key Records.

-In October of the same year, Mesh-Key Records organized two shows for the band in New York (their first shows ever outside Japan), and was welcomed with rave reviews by the local media.
-New and old fans alike packed into the venues to see the band's one-of-a-kind performance.
+In October of the same year, the label organized two shows for the band in New York (their first shows ever outside Japan).

-In June, 2006, the CD single "Into The Next Night" and remix 12-inch "Into The Next Night / You Can't Fight Fate" were released.
+In June 2006, the CD single "Into The Next Night" (つぎの夜へ, Tsugi no Yoru e) and remix 12-inch "Into The Next Night / You Can't Fight Fate" were released.
 In July, Mesh-Key Records released the 12-inch "Soft Death / It Was A Robot" and brought the band back for a second batch of New York shows, which were even more packed than the first.
 The "Soft Death" 12-inch has been championed by such deejays as Rub'N Tug and DJ Harvey.